BotechStudio/fudge-docs/docs/CMS.md

 }
 ```

-at the example above, the `ProductsConnector` retrieving a specific document from the products collection. fill free to add more functionality to the connector (like remove, update and etc).
+In the above example, the `ProductsConnector` retrieves a specific document from the Products collection.
+Feel free to add additional functionalities to the connector (such as remove, update, etc.), as you see fit.

-after we have created the the relevant connector, we will continue and create a route.
-inside **server > controllers > data.js**.
+Once we created the relevant connector, we must move on and create a route inside **server > controllers > data.js**.

 ```javascript
 exports.fetch = function (req, res) {